Non-sporting

 To keep the skin and coat clean and healthy, you should bathe your Chow Chow at least every six months too.
 You will have to work on your technique for grooming, washing, and drying your dog, as the double coat and thick fur can prove tricky.

-Professional grooming sessions can be an excellent investment and keep your dog in great condition if you find that you're struggling.
+Professional grooming sessions can be an excellent investment and keep your dog in great condition if you find that you’re struggling, and can make your pet’s rough coat turn into a quite smooth coat.

-Training your Chow Chow puppy from an early age and as soon as you get them can help them understand the behaviours that are acceptable.
+Training your Chow Chow puppy from an early age and as soon as you get them can help them understand what behaviour is acceptable.
 Obedience training can be difficult, which is why you should start as early as possible.

-It takes around 12 months for a Chow Chow to reach full maturity, and full-grown males should weigh between 25 kg to 32 kg with a height of around 50 cm, and females should be around 20 kg to 27 kg and grow to around 46 cm.
+It takes around 12 months for a Chow Chow to reach full maturity, and full-grown males should weigh between 18 to 41kg with a height of around 56cm, and females should be around 16 to 39kg and grow to around 43 to 46cm.

 The majority of a Chow Chow’s weight gain will take place in the first six months, which is why it is extremely important to buy high-quality dog food and know how much and how often you should be feeding your puppy.